crate.operator.restore_backup module

 async handle(namespace, name, patch, logger, **kwargs)

-class crate.operator.restore_backup.ResetSnapshotSubHandler(namespace, name, ref, context, depends_on=None, run_on_dep_failures=False)
+class crate.operator.restore_backup.ResetSnapshotSubHandler(namespace, name, ref, context, depends_on=None, run_on_dep_failures=False, operation=None)

 Bases: StateBasedSubHandler